futtta/autoptimize/readme.txt

 = Is "remove query strings" useful? =

-Although some online performance assessement tools will single out "query strings for static files" as an issue for performance, in general the impact of these is almost non-existant.
+Although some online performance assessment tools will single out "query strings for static files" as an issue for performance, in general the impact of these is almost non-existant.
 As such Autoptimize, since version 2.3, allows you to have the query string (or more precisely the "ver"-parameter) removed, but ticking "remove query strings from static resources" will have little or no impact of on your site's performance as measured in (milli-)seconds.

 = (How) should I optimize Google Fonts? =